 How Can I Make My Website GDPR Compliant?

 The main objectives of GDPR are simple to maintain personal data protection.
-With that in mind, here are various ways to make your website GDPR compliant.
+With that in mind, here are ways to make a website GDPR compliant.

 To be GDPR compliant, businesses must seek explicit consent from users to track their online behavior via cookies.
 To do so, websites should include a pop-up on the user’s first visit to accept or decline consent on cookie usage.
 Furthermore, the pop-up should include a link direct to the privacy, cookies, and other relevant policy documents for users to easily review.